StutiSingh876/SIH_Frontend/SIH_frontend/INTEGRATION_README.md

 2. Register a new account
 3. Login with your credentials
 4. Navigate to different features:
-   - Mood Tracker: Log moods and view history
+   - Mood Tracker: Log moods, view history, and delete entries
    - AI Chatbot: Chat with the AI assistant
    - Forum: Browse the discussion forum